Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KiUg7PnZCRo.md

 ### Transcript

-> do you think in the far future satisfaction you can get an engine updated unreal engine 5, not anytime soon it's not really in the plans, at the moment yeah so i think the short answer is no but you never know like you never know but right now it's not really something that we
+> do you think in the far future satisfaction you can get an engine updated unreal engine 5, not anytime soon it's not really in the plans, at the moment yeah so I think the short answer is no but you never know like you never know but right now it's not really something that we
 >
 > [Music]
 >